josh548/squirrel-csharp/docs/builtin-functions.md

 module
 ------
-Creates a module whose definitions can be included in other source files with the `include` operator.
+Creates a module whose definitions can be included in other source files with the `include` function.
 Takes a sequence of expressions.
 After the expressions are evaluated, definitions are copied from the current environment to the parent environment.
 Returns `null`.